kubeflow/manifests/contrib/ray/README.md

   <figcaption>Note: (1) Kubeflow Central Dashboard will be renamed to workbench in the future.
 (2) Kubeflow Pipeline (KFP) is an important component of Kubeflow, but it is not included in this example.</figcaption>
 </figure>

-## Step 1: Install Kubeflow v1.6-branch
+## Step 1: Install Kubeflow v1.7-branch
-* This example installs Kubeflow with the [v1.6-branch](https://github.com/kubeflow/manifests/tree/v1.6-branch).
+* This example installs Kubeflow with the [v1.7-branch](https://github.com/kubeflow/manifests/tree/v1.7-branch).

-* Install all Kubeflow official components and all common services using [one command](https://github.com/kubeflow/manifests/tree/v1.6-branch#install-with-a-single-command).
+* Install all Kubeflow official components and all common services using [one command](https://github.com/kubeflow/manifests/tree/v1.7-branch#install-with-a-single-command).
-    * If you do not want to install all components, you can comment out **KNative**, **Katib**, **Tensorboards Controller**, **Tensorboard Web App**, **Training Operator**, and **KServe** from [example/kustomization.yaml](https://github.com/kubeflow/manifests/blob/v1.6-branch/example/kustomization.yaml).
+    * If you do not want to install all components, you can comment out **KNative**, **Katib**, **Tensorboards Controller**, **Tensorboard Web App**, **Training Operator**, and **KServe** from [example/kustomization.yaml](https://github.com/kubeflow/manifests/blob/v1.7-branch/example/kustomization.yaml).

 ## Step 2: Install KubeRay operator

-We never ever break Kubernetes standards and do not use the "default" namespace, but a proper one, in our case "kubeflow".
+We never ever break Kubernetes standards and do not use the "default" namespace, but a proper one, in our case "kubeflow" for the ray operator.

 ```sh
 # Install a KubeRay operator and custom resource definitions.